-There are a variety of physical methods for information gathering; some require very little equipment and others involve high-tech gear to properly pull them off.
+There are a variety of physical methods for information gathering.
+Some require very little equipment and others require high-tech gear.
 The one thing these methods have in common is that they can not be done from a remote location.
 You have to be on-site and in-person.
-This means that pretexting, the principles of influence, and other psychological factors are typically necessary to successfully utilize these methods.
-No one source of information is the leading method to use nor is one method alone likely to give you enough data to secure your best chances for success.
-Your best bet, and the route many criminals will take, is to utilize multiple methods of gathering information and then synthesize the proper attack vector for the job from that data.
+This means that pretexting, the principles of influence, and other psychological factors are typically necessary to successfully use these methods.
+It’s important to note that no one source of information is the leading method to use.
+And there is not one method likely to give you enough data to secure your best chances for success.
+Your best bet is to use multiple methods of gathering information.
+And then synthesize the proper attack vector for the job from that data.

 We always recommend that any of the activities described be explicitly approved by the target(s) within the scope of a sanctioned penetration test and that you carry a copy of a letter of authorization with you at all times.

-Dumpster diving is simply the process of going through the items that have been thrown away by a person or organization to find something that might be of value to you.
-The devastating nature of the items or information found can be anything from medical records, resumes, personal photos and emails, bank statements, financial account details, information about software, tech support logs to so much more.
-Of course all of this information can be used to leverage an attack against a target.
+Dumpster diving is simply the process of going through trash to find something of value.
+It could be things such as, medical records, resumes, photos and emails, bank statements, financial account details, information about software, and tech support logs.
+This information can then be used to leverage an attack against a target.
 As with most forms of social engineering, “Working smarter, not harder” is a good slogan.
-Doing hours of work brute-forcing a password or account number seems silly when you can just obtain it from an unshredded sticky post-it note that was discarded in a trash bag.
+Doing hours of work brute-forcing a password or account number may be unnecessary.
+Especially when you can just obtain the same information from a discarded unshredded post-it note.

 Intrusion is when the social engineer actually enters the building or property of the target in order to obtain information or as a direct form of compromise as covered under Impersonation.
 Posing as an employee, an outside contractor, or even an IT administrator, the social engineer can ask questions or offer to fix issues either in-person or over the phone (see Pretexting and Elicitation).

-Just like the phrase “When in Rome, do as the Romans do,” intrusion calls for the social engineer to blend into the environment with the way they dress and behave.
-Engaging in activities or frequenting places that bring the social engineer into contact with target employees is an excellent opportunity to elicit information.
+Intrusion calls for the social engineer to blend into the environment with the way they dress and behave.
+Activities or places that bring the social engineer into contact with target employees is an excellent opportunity to elicit information.
 Proximity to the employees can provide opportunities for conversation, eavesdropping, or possibly even covert cloning of RFID cards/badges.

-Also referred to as Piggybacking, this is one way for a person to actually gain access to a secured building even if it has smart-card passes or biometrics.
+Also referred to as Piggybacking, is one way for a person to actually gain access to a secured building even if it has smart-card passes or biometrics.
 Normally those security measures can prevent unauthorized personnel from entering buildings, systems, or networks.
-Unfortunately, people can be too helpful and will allow individuals into a secured door by holding it open for them because the individual appears to still be searching for their pass (that wasn’t there to begin with).
-An ‘employee’ running to catch the door before it shuts works just as well and allows a social engineer to access an otherwise inaccessible place.
-Here is a nice video (albeit a little goofy) showing how easy it would to piggyback/tailgate into a building.
+Unfortunately, people can be too helpful and allow individuals into a secured door by holding it open for them.
+Because the individual appears to still be searching for their pass (that wasn’t there to begin with).
+An ‘employee’ or ‘technician’ running to catch the door before it shuts works just as well and allows a social engineer to access an otherwise inaccessible place.
+The following is a video by CLA showing how easy it can be to piggyback/tailgate into a building.